-LEAVE OF ABSENCE WITHOUT PAY
+ARTICLE 12 LEAVE OF ABSENCE WITHOUT PAY

 Section 1.
 An employee may be granted by the Mayor a leave of absence without pay for a period not to exceed three (3) months in any period of twelve (12) consecutive months.
-Requests for such leaves of absence shall be submitted to the Mayor through the Superintendent of the Department and shall contain a detailed statement of the reasons for the request.
+Requests for such leaves of absence shall be submitted to the Mayor through the Superintendent of each said Department and shall contain a detailed statement of the reasons for the request.